Transmission Amplitude through a Coulomb blockaded Majorana Wire: Magnetic field dependence of the transmission amplitude

-{\it Wire length dependence. } The non-locality of MZMs is expected to have a profound consequence when considering wires of varying lengths.
+The non-locality of MZMs is expected to have a profound consequence when considering wires of varying lengths.
 In the inset of Fig.~\ref{Fig:AmplitudeofN}, the value of the amplitudes at the maximum and in the normal-conducting region are depicted as a function of the wire length $L$.
-From our scattering matrix analysis, we find that the transmission amplitude is indeed proportional to the wire length in the topological region, while it is independent of the wire length in the normal-conducting range (see Fig.~\ref{Fig:AmplitudeofN}).
+From our scattering matrix analysis using a charging energy that is proportional to the inverse of the wire length, we find that the transmission amplitude is indeed proportional to the wire length in the topological region, while it is independent of the wire length in the normal-conducting range (see Fig.~\ref{Fig:AmplitudeofN}).